 The Commission determines whether a state agency has been negligent, consequently causing damages, injury, or loss to the claimant.
 There is no fee to file a claim, and claims can be filed against state agencies, state departments, or state employees while working within the scope of their employment.
 Only claims exceeding $250 will be considered.
 The process, depending on the amount of damage, can be complex, which is why you’ll benefit from hiring an experienced lawyer from Lexington.

 If you see hazardous road conditions that need to be repaired, the Kentucky Transportation Cabinet, who is responsible for maintaining over 27,000 miles of state highways, allows individuals to file a report.
 You can document issues with potholes, guardrails and guard cables, signals, signs, highway lighting, or other problems that need to be addressed.

 Keep in mind this is just for state highways that need work.
 If the spot is on a local road, you’ll need to contact the appropriate county or municipal department.
 If you believe the hazard is an emergency, call law enforcement.

 If you’ve been in an accident resulting from poor road conditions, you have the right to take legal action.
-Our attorneys at Golden Law Offices are prepared to review your claim and determine what course of action will best benefit you and your family.
+Our attorneys at Golden Law Office are prepared to review your claim and determine what course of action will best benefit you and your family.
 To learn more about your options, contact us today.